siemens/gencmpclient/README.md

 ```
 make test_Insta
 ```
-where the PROXY environment variable may be used to override the default (which is `http_proxy=de.coia.siemens.net:9400`) in order to reach the external Insta CA or
+where the PROXY environment variable may be used to override the default (which is `http_proxy=de.coia.siemens.net:9400`) in order to reach the Insta Demo CA.

 ```
-make test_SimpleLra
+make test_Simple
 ```
 assuming a local SimpleLra instance is running and forwards requests to the Siemens Product PKI (PPKI) Playground CA server.

 ## Using the library in own applications